AlibabaCloudDocs/kms/intl.en-US/Developer Guide/Best practices/Securely access KMS from an ECS instance.md

 -   Specify the RAM role when you create an ECS instance.
     1. Create an instance.

-        Use OpenAPI Explorer to call the [CreateInstance](https://api.aliyun.com/#/?product=Ecs&version=2014-05-26&api=CreateInstance) operation of ECS to create an ECS instance.
+        Use OpenAPI Developer Portal to call the [CreateInstance](https://next.api.aliyun.com/api/Ecs/2014-05-26/CreateInstance) operation of ECS to create an ECS instance.
 Specify the following request parameters for the operation:

         -   RegionId: the ID of the region where the instance resides.
 In this example, the region ID is cn-hangzhou.
         -   ImageId: the ID of the image used by the instance.
 In this example, the image ID is centos\_7\_03\_64\_40G\_alibase\_20170503.vhd.